lukaselmer/renuo-cms-doc/usage.md

 ## renuo-cms with rails

-The gem [renuo-cms-rails](https://github.com/renuo/renuo-cms-rails) provides simpler usage.
+The gem [renuo-cms-rails](https://github.com/renuo/renuo-cms-rails) provides simpler usage of the renuo-cms if you use it with rails.